Snowball-Finance/front-end-skeleton/README.md

          );
        }
 # Styling (CSS)
-This Skeleton uses [`styled-components`](https://github.com/styled-components/styled-components) for styling React components. `styled-components` allows you to write actual CSS inside your JavaScript, enabling you to use the [full power of CSS](https://github.com/styled-components/styled-components/blob/master/docs/css-we-support.md)  without mapping between styles and components.
+This Skeleton uses [`Material UI `](https://mui.com/system/styled/) for styling React components. `styled()` in MUI  allows you to write actual CSS inside your JavaScript, enabling you to use the full power of CSS without mapping between styles and components.

 ## `sanitize.css`